Wearside Jack: The "Wearside Jack" tape

 On 17 June 1979, Humble sent a cassette to Assistant Chief Constable Oldfield, where he introduced himself only under the name "Jack" and claimed responsibility for the Ripper murders to that point.

 The recording on a cassette tape ended with a segment from the 1978 single "Thank You for Being a Friend" by Andrew Gold.
 George Oldfield and other senior officers were informed by the FBI that the creator of the tape was a blatant hoaxer.
 The US profiling expert Robert Ressler indicated, in his co-written book, Whoever Fights Monsters, that he contacted them to inform them immediately after he heard the recording.

 Despite this, the police focused on Humble's Wearside accent.
 Together with voice analysts, they decided (based on dialectology) that the accent was distinctive to the Castletown area of Sunderland.
 This led to 40,000 men being investigated to no avail, as the killer, Sutcliffe, came from Bradford.
-Police also commenced a substantial publicity campaign, including 'Dial-the-Ripper' hotlines, 5,000 billboards, and advertisements in 300 newspapers.
-Around £1 million was invested in the publicity campaign alone.
+Police also commenced a substantial publicity campaign, including 'Dial-the-Ripper' hotlines, 5,000 advertising hoardings, and advertisements in 300 newspapers.
+Chief Constable Ronald Gregory diverted £1 million from the inquiries budget into the publicity campaign alone.
 A few weeks after being played the recording, the voice experts began to try to persuade the police that the tape was created by a hoaxer, but were not listened to.